 At this meeting the liquidator will explain the reasons for the insolvency and present the current state of the business and its finances.
 Where an Official Receiver is liquidator any creditor can nominate an insolvency practitioner to take their place.
 Similarly, any creditor can request for the court appointed insolvency practitioner to be replaced with their choice.
 Both motions will pass with a vote of 75% of the debt.

-Once the liquidator has been finalized the process of liquidation begins:
+Once the liquidator has been finalised the process of liquidation begins:

 - The liquidator will conduct a thorough investigation into the financial dealings of the company and the directors must provide any pertinent information requested.
 This may be more complex and take longer than in a Creditors Voluntary Liquidation.